 The following are common anxiety disorders:

 If you feel that you are experiencing some symptoms of anxiety, here are some resources that can be helpful.

-If you feel you may be struggling with anxiety, an anxiety disorder, or are unsure, please call us at (850) 474-2420, or stop by the UWF Counseling and Wellness Center in Building 960 to schedule an appointment.
+If you feel you may be struggling with anxiety, an anxiety disorder, or are unsure, please call us at (850) 474-2420, or stop by UWF Counseling Services in Building 960 to schedule an appointment.